Zum Inhalt springen

 The legally standardized right to object under Art.
 21 para.
 2 GDPR is effectively guaranteed.
 It is possible at any time for a visitor to a website on which etracker technology is used to object to the processing of their data.
 The associated transparency obligations can be complied with in every respect in accordance with the requirements of Art.
 13 and 14 GDPR.
 For this purpose, etracker provides pre-formulated sample texts.

-Data records are not linked or enriched by default.
+By default, data records are not linked or enriched.
 The transfer of cross-device identifiers is optional and requires a separate risk check.

 As a processor, etracker operates as a separate, independent company from its headquarters and data center in Hamburg.
 In particular, there are no social relationships with companies outside the EU or in unsafe third countries, which would make it more difficult to protect the rights of data subjects.